Nathanpmyoung/nathanpmyoung.github.io/pages/The Plan.md

-- Build models of the world
+- Rapidly build models of the world
+	- eg in [[Estimaker]].
+How does A relate to B?
+What are the things that matter?
 - Attach them to data sources
 - Make accurate predictions
 - Understand mechanisms